 Startup

-In early 2012 Ms Angkasa decided that she was ready to return to Indonesia to start her own airline.
-While vacationing back in Indonesia during Asia’s Lunar New Year holiday, she convinced her father to provide the financial backing after extended discussion on the matter.
-Air travel in Indonesia was somewhat expensive in those days, so Ms Angkasa planned to follow CalJet’s recipe as a low cost carrier (LCC), offering single class seating with lower fares and mostly pay as you go amenities.
+While vacationing in Indonesia during the Lunar New Year holiday, she persuaded her father to provide the necessary financial backing after extended discussion on the matter.
+Air travel in Indonesia was somewhat expensive in those days; Ms Angkasa planned to follow CalJet’s recipe as a low cost carrier (LCC), offering single class seating with lower fares and mostly pay as you go amenities.
 Passengers would be allowed one free checked bag but would have to pay a small fee for additional checked baggage as well as any carry-on items other than diaper bags or women’s purses.

-After returning to the US, Ms Angkasa secured three leased Airbus A320-200s set to become available in early 2013.
+Upon returning to the US, Ms Angkasa secured three leased Airbus A320-200s set to become available in early 2013.
 She officially established PT JambiJet, based it at Jambi-DJB, and then in May 2012 officially notified the CalJet board of directors that she would be leaving the company by year’s end.

 The original plan for the JambiJet livery design was going to be a stylized version of the white and red flag of Indonesia.
-But while visiting relatives in Jambi in November 2012, Ms Angkasa received some unexpected inspiration for the tail livery designs - thanks to the colorful batik sarees worn by three of her nieces during her visit.
-After the visit she decided to have each individual aircraft painted with its own unique batik pattern design.
+But while she was visiting relatives in Jambi in November 2012, Ms Angkasa received some unexpected inspiration for the tail livery designs, thanks to the colorful batik Sarees worn by three of her nieces during her visit.
+After her visit she decided to have each individual JambiJet aircraft painted with its own unique batik pattern design.

-After saying her farewells to colleagues at CalJet, Ms Angkasa visited the JetStream Aerospace paintshop at San Bernardino-SBD in January 2013, where she personally oversaw the design and implementation of the first three batik patterns used, which were remakes of her niece’s saree patterns.
+After saying her farewells to colleagues at CalJet, Ms Angkasa visited the JetStream Aerospace paintshop at San Bernardino-SBD in January 2013, where she personally oversaw the design and implementation of the first three batik patterns used, which were all remakes of her niece’s saree patterns.

 Acquisition of Elang Air

 After quickly securing funding from her father, Ms Angkasa was able to jump in and buy out Elang Air at a steep discount.
 She was able to hire back nearly all of the company’s former employees, and restarted operations in early January 2017, just in time for the upcoming Lunar New Year holiday period.
-Elang Air was then merged into JambiJet by July 2017, and Surabaya-SUB became a 2nd (and more profitable) JambiJet hub.
+Elang Air was merged into JambiJet by July 2017, and Surabaya-SUB became a 2nd (and more profitable) JambiJet hub.

 Acquisition of Nilai Air